EEESlab/countdown/README.md

     CNTD_OUT_DIR=$PATH                                      (Output directory of report files)

+### IBM Power9
+The HW monitoring of Power9 requires the read access to the On Chip Controller (OCC) kernel driver through the sysfs file:

+    /sys/firmware/opal/exports/occ_inband_sensors

+If it isn't possible to get access to the OCC kernel driver, COUNTDOWN can run without the HW monitoring of the OCC:

+    export CNTD_DISABLE_HW_MONITOR=ON

+### Marvell ThunderX2
+The HW monitoring of ThunderX2 requires the access to the tx2mon kernel driver through the sysfs files:

+    /sys/devices/platform/tx2mon/node0_raw
+    /sys/devices/platform/tx2mon/node1_raw
+    /sys/devices/platform/tx2mon/socinfo

+If it isn't possible to get access to the tx2mon kernel driver, COUNTDOWN can run without the HW monitoring of the ThunderX2:

+    export CNTD_DISABLE_HW_MONITOR=ON

 ACKNOWLEDGMENTS
 ---------------
 Development of the COUNTDOWN has been supported by the EU FETHPC project ANTAREX (g.a.
 671623),